 Pros: easy, quick, can do at home if you have a power meter, can do in large groups

-Cons: provides only one data point to base your training around, and this data point is just an estimate and is more a reflection of your ability to tolerate pain than an indicator of your actual biological fitness
+Cons: provides only one data point to base your training around, this data point is just an estimate and is more a reflection of your ability to tolerate pain than an indicator of your actual biological fitness

 The result of the test: Upon getting your average watts, we take 95% of that amount and that is your FTP.
-Your FTP could be anywhere from 150-350w or more, depending on your size, experience and fitness.
+Your FTP could be anywhere from 100-350w or more, depending on your size, experience and fitness.
 From your FTP, we apply percentages to that figure to give you your 5 Power Zones.
-Your FTP is near the top of Zone 4.
+Your FTP is near the middle of Zone 4.
 Keep in mind, however, that zones derived by this method are estimates based on how much pain you could tolerate during the 20-min test.
 Further, everyone’s true zones are not the same “% of FTP” as everyone else’s.
-For example, two people may have an FTP of 250w, but one person’s true Zone 2 may be 150-170w while the other’s may be 170-190w.
+For example, two people may have an FTP of 250w, but one person’s true Zone 2 may be 150w while the other’s may be 190w.

 Summary: If you have never done a bike fitness assessment, then this is a good place to start.
 It is better to gather multiple points from multiple outputs to determine your aerobic and anaerobic thresholds, which is what you get in the Lactate Test and the Basic Step Test.
 Your training will be more productive when based on more accurate assessments, and we therefore recommend the Lactate and Step Tests over the 20-min Max Effort protocol.

-Additionally, if you have done one recently and are curious to quickly check where you are now without going through the more complete protocol of the Step Test or the Lactate test, this is an acceptable method for obtaining an intermediary measure.
+Additionally, if you have done an assessment recently and are curious to quickly check where you are now without going through the more complete protocol of the Step Test or the Lactate test, this is an acceptable method for obtaining an intermediary measure.